graham-evans/AISandbox-Server/documentation/intro/GettingStarted.md

 Pressing start will initialise the simulation, the output of which is shown in the main viewscreen.

 The graphs at the bottom will summarise how your agent is running.

+# Step 3 Write or adapt an intelligent agent (client)